Defense Seeks Evidence of Physical Activity in Civil Lawsuit

 - Photographs of the plaintiff engaged in drug-use and other behaviors which would be considered derogatory during a pre-employment screening.
 (Evidence of behaviors which might contribute to the plaintiff’s difficulty finding employment.)

 After communicating the discoveries to members of the litigation team, our analysts used SMI Aware’s proprietary technology to preserve all of the plaintiff’s social media profiles on our secure servers.
 The timely preservation of this content proved critical to the success of the case as the plaintiff deleted their Facebook account and made their Instagram account private in the weeks leading up to the trial.

 The lawsuit went to trial many months after the social media investigation began.
 After initially soliciting affidavits in support of the evidence’s authenticity, the defense requested that the analysts who were involved in the discovery and preservation of the evidence appear as expert witnesses.
 (This was done out of an abundance of caution as it was the law firm’s first time using social media evidence and they believed that the plaintiff would deny its authenticity.)

 Upon joining the defense team and reviewing the exhibits, the analysts realized that the litigation support company had removed crucial metadata as they were preparing the individual exhibits for the trial.
 The analysts were able to work with the litigation support coordinator ensure that the evidence would pass the court’s standard for admissibility.

-Instead of the insurance company paying the six-figure settlement which the plaintiff had been seeking, the defense were able have the case dismissed.
+Instead of the insurance company paying the seven-figure settlement which the plaintiff had been seeking, the defense were able have the case dismissed.

-Are you interested in receiving sample reports or pricing for any of the products or services described in this case study?
-Want more information about SMI’s litigation support packages?
+Are you interested in receiving sample reports for any of the products or services described in this case study?
+Want more information about SMI Aware’s litigation support packages?
 Please contact us or call (888) 299-9921 and one of our representatives will gladly assist you.